N-Haitu31/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

   1 C - More functions, more nested loops
   2
   3 0-isupper.c : Write a function that checks for uppercase character.

+1-isdigit.c : Write a function that checks for a digit (0 through 9).